harperj/ml-agents/docs/Learning-Environment-Create-New.md

 * Academy
 * Agents

-You also need to have brain assets linked appropriately to Agents and to Academy
+You also need to have brain assets linked appropriately to Agents and to the Academy.

 Keep in mind: